Adele Astaire: Broadway career (1917–1932)

 As the siblings continued to rise professionally, Adele quickly became known for her comedic expressions and "adorably squeaky" soprano voice.
 She often ad-libbed onstage.
 She gave high-spirited performances, delighting audiences with her zany humor; Fred developed his own more understated style in response, dancing with a characteristic "pretence of nonchalance" that he would carry on using throughout his dancing career.
 Adele and her brother developed a dancing style involving complex steps performed rapidly and gracefully, often compared to "a whirlwind" by critics and audiences.

 After the idea of performing overseas was suggested, Adele and Fred agreed to take For Goodness Sake (renamed Stop Flirting) to the West End in London.
 On May 30, 1923, their show opened at the Shaftesbury Theatre and received a standing ovation.
 Stop Flirting ran for 418 performances.
 It moved to the Queen's Theatre, followed by the Strand Theatre.
 The Prince of Wales attended the show ten times, and both he and his brother the Duke of York became friends with the siblings.
-Adele taught Edward some new tap dance steps, and the pair once danced together at a club.
+Adele taught the prince some new tap dance steps, and the pair once danced together at a club.
 As the Astaires' popularity grew, both Adele and Fred were featured in major advertising campaigns.
 While in London, Peter Pan creator J. M. Barrie asked Adele to play his creation on stage, but contractual reasons forced her to turn down the part.
 In early 1924, Adele received word that her father, Fritz, had died from cancer.

 Returning to New York in late 1924, Adele and her brother starred in Lady, Be Good!, the first Broadway musical scored entirely by George and Ira Gershwin.
 It was a hit with audiences, running for 330 performances.
 The siblings earned $1750 per week.
 One critic called Adele the most charming and entertaining musical actress seen "in many a moon".
 In the spring of 1926, Adele and her brother took Lady, Be Good! to London, opening at the Empire Theatre to enthusiastic reception.
 The siblings renewed their acquaintance with the British royal family, receiving an invitation from the Duke and Duchess of York to meet the newborn Princess Elizabeth.
 King George V and Queen Mary also made a special visit to see the Astaires perform.